 What is Felony Harassment in CT?

-Harassment in the First Degree is a much more serious crime, and one that is charged much less frequently by the Wilton Police Department.
+Harassment in the First Degree is a much more serious crime, and one that is charged much less frequently.
 In order to be guilty of harassment in the first degree under Connecticut General Statutes § 53a-182b, you must (1) be a convicted felon, and (2) intentionally make a threat to kill or injure another person by phone, fax, regular mail, email, social media, Facebook, or any other type of electronic communication.

 Intent is Often Crucial